muratk3n/thirdwave/en/2020/03/monolith.md

 # Are Black People a Monolith?

 It's okay if most blacks act as a monolith politically.
-See from
+See [article](https://www.theatlantic.com/ideas/archive/2019/06/why-black-voters-will-vote-biden/592573)

 "There are good reasons why, even in Democratic presidential primary campaigns, large majorities of black voters do end up supporting the